30 Different Types of Espresso Drinks | (Must Try!)

 A cappuccino is a hot coffee drink that is made of equal proportions of espresso, steamed milk, and milk foam.
 The drink is typically served in a small cup and is characterized by its rich and creamy texture, as well as its distinct three-layered appearance.

-Cappuccino is the popular espresso drink and is widely liked all across the World.
+Cappuccino is a famous espresso drink and is widely liked all across the World.

 It is believed that the first cappuccino was made in Viennese coffee houses in the 1700s.
 The drink then spread to Italy, where it was popularized by the Capuchin monks, who wore brown robes similar to the color of the cappuccino drink.